 Regular TLC is important in maintaining good healthy feet, but when you have type 1 or type 2 diabetes, extra special care is needed.
 Foot problems are a common complication associated with diabetes, as the disease can damage nerves in the feet.
-With reduced feeling in the feet, they can be accidentally injured more easily and you may not notice a sore or infection that needs treated.
+With reduced feeling in the feet, they can be accidentally injured more easily and you may not notice a sore or infection that needs to be treated.
 People with difficulty controlling their blood glucose levels may also experience poor blood supply to the feet, which increases infection risk.

 Diabetes Australia state there are are more than 4,400 amputations every year in Australia as a result of type 2 diabetes.
 In fact, foot issues often arise even before you’re aware you have diabetes.
 At the time of diagnosis, up to 48% of people already have impaired foot sensitivity, an early indicator of the potential for serious foot conditions and even amputations.

 Regular checks by an expert: If you have diabetes, you’ll probably have a few different health checks to attend each year.
 Your podiatrist is one to add to the list.
 If your feet are classed as high risk, you may even need to see a podiatrist every 3-6 months.
 Your diabetes health care team will be able to advise you on how often to go.